+Hello friends!
 My name is Megan Wilson.
-I’m so honoured to have been asked to be featured on ShotKit.
-Thank you!
+I’m so honored to have been asked to be featured on ShotKit.

 I’ve been shooting weddings for five years now and branched out in the last couple of years to shoot more personal branding and female portraiture.
 I’m based in Leicester, England, but I’m originally from South Africa and yes, I still have a funny accent.

 Before becoming a photographer, I received a masters degree in applied criminology and worked in research for two years, but I’ve always loved taking photos.

 I’m a self-taught photographer, and I’m a firm believer that gear does not ‘maketh the photographer’.
 Good gear definitely helps, but, ultimately, gear is just the tool – nothing more, nothing less.

 I started out using the Nikon D90 – thanks Dad!
 After assisting and second shooting for other photographers for a while, I decided to take on my own weddings and upgraded my gear.